 To prevent a terrorist attack on American soil, the federal government works in partnership with all components of our nation’s infrastructure, from airlines to banks to power grids—including the facilities that make, use and distribute America’s essential chemical products.

 Because of its critical role to the economy, The Department of Homeland Security (DHS) has identified the business of chemistry as a vital asset to the nation.
 Chemical makers help create essential and often lifesaving products that Americans rely on every day, from body armor for our soldiers to medicines to automobile air bags.
-These manufacturing companies employ nearly 800,000 people in one of our nation’s largest exporting sectors and indirectly contribute nearly seven million jobs to our economy.
+These manufacturing companies employ over 800,000 people in one of our nation’s largest exporting sectors and indirectly contribute nearly seven million jobs to our economy.

 Within months of the September 11th attacks, the American Chemistry Council (ACC) instituted a stringent, mandatory security program called the Responsible Care® Security Code.
 Through this program, ACC and its members work closely with their commercial and regulatory partners to enhance site, cyber and transportation security.
 Over the past decade, ACC members have invested more than $14 billion under the Security Code to enhance security at their facilities; the Security Code has become a gold standard for the industry and served as a model for regulatory programs.

 Beyond the Security Code, ACC and its members are also strong advocates for regulatory programs put in place by the Department of Homeland Security, the Transportation Security Administration, the U.S Coast Guard and other government agencies, which set a high bar for chemical security.
 Regulatory programs like the Chemical Facility Anti-Terrorism Standards (CFATS) that allows facilities to tailor their security plans to meet their unique needs while providing DHS with clear authority to fine or shutdown facilities that do not meet the program’s comprehensive security standards.